 The businesses that fall into the ‘damage limiters’ group are clearly the majority of businesses.
 And a big part of the damage-limiting is cutting back on adspends.

-If you’re able, this can be a good opportunity to build retargeting audiences cheaply.
+If you’re able to, this can be a good opportunity to build retargeting audiences cheaply.

 – Google Ad Credits

 Google is offering $340 MM in ad credits to SMB’s.
 To qualify, you must have a Google Ads account that has been active since 2019.